 The alternatives have mostly been a failure despite the rah rah press reports from all the Green Media propagandists.
 Renewables and EVs are looking more and more like a sick joke played on gullible people that desperately wanted to "save the world."
 Anything to fill the void in their empty lives.
 Another virtue signalling badge to add to the long list that adorns their chests, boldly serving their Master, the Great Deceiver, unable to see through the lies even if their lives depended on it.

-In my opinion, what we have here, is another case of orginal sin.
+In my opinion, what we have here, is another case of original sin.
 Or as is more often the case, an original lie that underpins decades of wrongthink taking humanity further and further away from reality and any kind of rational interaction with the world around us.

 CO2 failed as the Big Bad so Covid was rolled out